pivotal/docs-tap/install-tanzu-cli.hbs.md

-# Accept Tanzu Application Platform EULAs and installing Tanzu CLI
+# Install Tanzu CLI

-This topic describes how to install Tanzu CLI and plug-ins.
+This topic tells you how to accept the EULAs, and install the Tanzu CLI and plug-ins on Tanzu Application Platform (commonly known as TAP).

 ## <a id='accept-eulas'></a>Accept the End User License Agreements